The Software Development Life Cycle & Application Security

 Integrating security into your SDLC will depend strongly on your organization, products covered, business risks, and compliance requirements.
-There is no one size that fits all, but there are specific fundamentals that all organizations that build applications can utilize and benefit from.
+No one size fits all, but there are specific fundamentals that all organizations that build applications can utilize and benefit from.

 The Benefits of Building in Security Early in SDLC

 At VerSprite, we have found that a large percentage of our clients already have security programs with their operations teams focused on system security.
-Therefore we are always having to configure firewalls, apply OS patches, install and maintain Intrusion Detection, etc.
+Therefore we always have to configure firewalls, apply OS patches, install and maintain Intrusion Detection, etc.

 Figure 1.
 Cost of finding security detects late in the SDLC

-Targeting application security and at the development level means we need to engage the Continuous Integration process and involve development teams.
+Targeting application security at the development level means we need to engage in the continuous integration process and involve development teams.

-Getting development teams to do something new can always be a challenge, but the benefits of building in application security into your security early in the SDLC is well worth the effort.
+Getting development teams to do something new can always be a challenge, but the benefits of building application security into your security early in the software development lifecycle are well worth the effort.

 OWASP Application Security Verification Standard (ASVS)

-There are various OWASP Foundation projects which provide guidance and tooling to help incorporate security into a development and DevOps process.
+Various OWASP Foundation projects provide guidance and tooling to help incorporate security into a development and DevOps process.

-More specifically, the OWASP Application Security Verification Standard (ASVS) provides a roadmap for incorporating security into several activities throughout your SDLC.
+More specifically, the OWASP Application Security Verification Standard (ASVS) provides a roadmap for incorporating security into several activities throughout your software development lifecycle.

 The ASVS has two main goals, helping organizations develop and maintain secure applications and allowing security service and tool vendors to align their offerings.